LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 using the browser in the current session or if the authentication information has been stored in a keychain, passport, or browser preferences.

-If an error is displayed, make sure Lasso Service and the Web server are running as described in the configuration sections of this guide.
+If an error is displayed, make sure Lasso Server and the Web server are running as described in the installation sections of this guide.

 .. figure:: images/server_admin_landing.png
    :align: center